-- (1) The amounts shown represent the aggregate grant date fair value, determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, of non-qualified stock options granted on June 30, 2022 to acquire, subject to vesting a total of 24,000 shares of Class A common stock at an exercise price of \$16.83 per share.
-Each such option will, subject to continued board service, will vest in full immediately prior to the 2023 Annual Meeting.
+- (1) Annual cash retainers to our non-employee directors are paid in arrears. - (2) The amounts shown represent the aggregate grant date fair value, determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, excluding estimated forfeitures, of non-qualified stock options granted on August 10, 2023 to acquire, subject to vesting, a total of 24,000 shares of Annual Options.
+Each Annual Option vests, subject to continued board service, in full immediately prior to the 2024 Annual Meeting.
+Each of Dr. Dun and Ms. Liu were also granted 30,000 shares of Subsidiary Options for their board service on the Hanguk board of directors.
+Each Subsidiary Option vests, subject to continued board service, over 4 years, with 25% vesting on the first anniversary of the grant date followed by equal monthly installments thereafter.
 The amounts do not necessarily correspond to the actual amounts that may be earned by the directors.
-For assumptions made in valuing these awards and related information, see Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
-As of December 31, 2022, (a) Dr. Dun held stock options for 404,001 shares of Class A common stock and 69,230 shares of ACM Shanghai, (b) Dr. Hu held stock options for 39,000 shares of Class A common stock, (c) Ms. Liu held stock options for 186,000 shares of Class A common stock, and (d) Ms. Xing held stock options for 24,000 shares of Class A common stock. - (2) Chair of a board committee during 2022. - (3) This amount reflects fees paid to Ms. Liu for consulting services provided to the Company other than in connection with her directorship.
+For assumptions made in valuing these awards and related information, see Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+As of December 31, 2023, (a) Dr. Dun held unexercised stock options for 348,001 shares of Class A common stock, (b) Dr. Hu held unexercised stock options for 63,000 shares of Class A common stock, (c) Ms. Liu held unexercised stock options for Class A common stock. - (3) Chair of a board committee during 2023. - (4) This amount represents the portion of the consulting fee paid to Dr. Hu in 2023 for independent consulting services pursuant to the Hu Agreement. - (5) This amount includes additional fees paid to Ms. Liu in 2023 for services on a special subcommittee of the board.